ROADWAY - AI Powered Travel Planning App

 Prototyping

-The core insight: People don't want to open a blank chat.
-They want to see a real trip idea first - then make it their own.
+People don't want to open a blank chat.
+They want to see a real trip idea first, then make it they own.

-The solution: A hybrid model where curated itineraries are the entry point and AI acts as a co-pilot for personalization.
+The solution is a hybrid model where curated itineraries are the entry point and AI acts as a co-pilot personalization.
 Browse first.
 Edit fast.
 No endless back-and-forth.

 Research & Insight

-Rather than just listing feature requests, I focused on how users describe their frustrations in reviews of AI travel tools and traditional apps like TripIt and Google Trips.
+Rather than just listing feature requests, I focused on how users describe their frustrations in reviews of AI travel tools and traditional apps like TripIt or Google Trips.

-People don't know what to ask AI.
-Prompts return vague results.
+• People do not know what to ask AI: prompts return vague results.
 Users lose confidence quickly and abandon the tool.

 Personas & Design Implications

-Vanessa & Marco, 32–35 - Couple.
-Plan longer vacations together but waste time negotiating and reorganizing.
+• Vanessa & Marco, 35 - couple: plan longer vacations together but waste time negotiating and reorganizing.
 Need a structured plan that's easy to align on and adjust without starting over.

 Results